bonhamdaniel/java-network-programming/javamail-email-server/README.md

             the email file
+   - username - String - used to store the username of the sender account, retrieved from the email file
+   - password - String - used to store the password of the sender account, retrieved from the email file
+   - to - String - used to store the primary recipient of the email, retrieved from the email file
+   - ccLine - String - used to store a line of comma separated cc addresses for the email, retrieved from the email file
+   - bccLine - String - used to store a line of comma separated bcc addresses for the email, retrieved from the email file
+   - subject - String - used to store the subject of the email, retrieved from the email file
+   - body - String - used to store the body of the email, retrieved from the email file
+   - line - String - used to store each line as it is read in from the email file
+   - props - Properties - used to store the server properties used to send the email
+   - session - Session - used to store the Session instance used to send the email
+   - message - Message - used to store the various components of the email message

+Send with Attachment Application (SendProgramWAttachment.java)
+- Program Purpose:
+      Introduces the Java Networking concepts of sending emails associated with the JavaMail API, as well as including an attachment with the email.
+Compile: javac SendProgramWAttachment.java
+         (Must first include javax.mail.jar in the CLASSPATH)
+Execution: java SendProgramWAttachment thisfile.txt <attachment file>
+Notes:  The program use my personal gmail account for sending.
+Classes:
+      SendProgramWAttachment - includes all required functionality.
+Only has the main method.
+Variables:
-   - username - String - used to store the username of the sender account, retrieved from the email file password - String - used to store the password of the sender account, retrieved from the email file to - String - used to store the primary recipient of the email, retrieved from the
+      emailFile - File - used to store the file provided at the command line, which contains the contents of the email to be sent. inFile - BufferedReader - used to store buffered reader attached to the email file host - String - used to store the email server used, retrieved from the email file from - String - used to store the account to send the email from, retrieved from the email file
+      username - String - used to store the username of the sender account, retrieved from the email file
+      password - String - used to store the password of the sender account, retrieved from the email file
+      to - String - used to store the primary recipient of the email, retrieved from the